niclasborlin/dbat/README.txt

 #     Bundle Adjustment Toolbox", ISPRS Annals of the Photogrammetry,
 #     Remote Sensing, and Spatial Information Sciences, vol
 #     II-5:89-96.
+# Börlin and Grussenmeyer (2016).
+"External Verification of the Bundle
+#     Adjustment in Photogrammetric Software using the Damped Bundle
+#     Adjustment Toolbox", ISPRS Archives XLI-B5, p.
+7-14.
 #
 # == INSTALLATION ==
 #